Roof inspections: What homeowners should know

 Do you need roof inspections for home insurance?

-If you live in an older home or an area that receives many storms, your insurance company will likely require a homeowners insurance roof inspection.
-This is because your roof is your home’s first line of defense against Mother Nature.
-No matter what the weather is like, your roof needs to be able to sustain it.
-If it fails, it can cause a domino effect of other issues within your home — including roof leaks and interior water damage — which equates to an insurance company having to pay out more in a claim if something happens.
-Your insurance is designed to help protect your finances after certain losses, but insurance companies still expect you to mitigate as much damage as you can.
+Roof inspections can expose vulnerability.
+Your roof is your home’s first line of defense against nature.
+No matter the weather, your roof needs to be reliable.
+If it fails, it can cause a domino effect of other issues within your home — including roof leaks and interior water damage, which could mean expensive insurance claims.
+Your insurance is designed to help protect your finances from certain losses, but insurance companies still expect you to mitigate as much damage as you can.
 This includes keeping your roof in good condition.

-You may be required to get your roof inspected when:
+You may be required to get your roof inspected:

-- Switching to a new home insurance company.
+- If switching to a new home insurance company

-- After a storm, if there’s concern about potential roof damage.
+- After a storm, if there’s concern about potential damage

 The benefits of roof inspections